 I extended the tree by taping off branches in a variety of directions.
 On each end of the branches, I placed apples for my son to pick.

 Before we started, I explained to him that he could use his basket to pick all the apples off the branches.
-To do this, we would need to come up with some fun different movements and actions together to do so.
+To do this, we would need to come up with some fun movements and actions to pick the apples.

 I love giving children the independence in their learning and play.
 He was pretty excited to offer suggestions too!